 This answer is going to vary from person to person.
 I would ask you how many pads do you currently use in a day?
 And how many days do you want to go between washes?

-For example if you use 5 pads a day now, and want to wash every 3 days or so then you need around 15 cloth pads.
+For example, if you use 5 pads a day now, and want to wash every 3 days or so then you need around 15 cloth pads.

 Do they really hold as much as the disposables?

 Yes and no, what I’ve found is that I change them out just as often as I did with disposables.
+However, the “gush” that happens when you stand up? yeah, a lighter cloth pad will handle that faster/better than disposables ever did.

 Though exact volume retained cloth vs disposables will depend on the variety and make you purchase (for both disposables and cloth).
 Some businesses add extra layers of absorbancy then others.
-And there is no realy solid way to know exactly how much a pad will hold until you try it.
+And there is no really solid way to know exactly how much a pad will hold until you try it.

 Do I need anything else to get started?